QT-Zhu/RPBG/README.md

 We would like to thank the maintainers of the following repositories.
 - [PCPR](https://github.com/wuminye/PCPR): for point cloud rasterization (z-buffering) by pure CUDA
 - [NPBG](https://github.com/alievk/npbg): for the general point-based neural rendering pipeline & data convention
-- [READ](https://github.com/JOP-Lee/READ): for more features implemented
+- [READ](https://github.com/JOP-Lee/READ): for more features and the MIMO-UNet implemented
 - [Open3D](https://github.com/isl-org/Open3D): for visualization of point clouds on headless servers
 - [COLMAP](https://colmap.github.io): for camera calibration and sparse triangulation
 - [AA-RMVSNet](https://github.com/QT-Zhu/AA-RMVSNet): for dense triangulation